Hot and cold Therapy

 • Massaging the injured area with ice cubes for about five minutes.

-• Using frozen vegetables in a plastic bag or a dry cloth can be used for a cold compress.
+• Using frozen vegetables in a plastic bag or a dry cloth can be used as a cold compress.

 When applying heat therapy, you must utilize a warm temperature.
 With temperatures too hot, the skin over the affected area may burn.
 Moreover, using heat therapy on an infection allows it to spread faster.
 Heat pack application should typically last for twenty minutes in each session.
 When heat therapy does not reduce pain or discomfort, it needs to stop immediately.